Soro82/electric-kitchens/README.md

 #### Add Review Page

 * The product image and product description are displayed at the top of the page.
-* There is a large textbox allowing the user the enter the details of their review.
+* There is a large textbox allowing the user to enter the details of their review.
-* Underneath are three dropdowm menu boxes allowing the user to choose from five options.
+* Underneath are three dropdown menu boxes allowing the user to choose from five options.
 * The user can choose from 1 to 5 on how they rate the product, how easy it is to use and the energy rating of the product.
 * The Date of Purchase box is optional.
 There is also validation on it to ensure the user chooses a previous date.
 * The Cancel button will return the user to the All Products page.